jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 This daemon is to install and run on EC2 instances part of a CloneSquad group.

-This scripts allows to react on instance state change from the CloneSquad point of view.
+This scripts allows to react on instance state change (ex: `running` to `draining`).

 > Without `cs-instance-watcher`, **in a TargetGroup free usage and with a front-end external Load-Balancer**, users could see latencies, timeouts or sharp disconnections due to abrupt draining instance shutdowns.

 Even if the tool is designed to track and possibly react to any state transition, it is meant to react especially to the 'draining' state:
-When no TargetGroup is used, a possible use-case is that a load-balancer (different from an AWS ALB/NLB/CLB) is serving CloneSquad managed instances.
+When no TargetGroup is used, a possible use-case is when a load-balancer (different from an AWS ALB/NLB/CLB) is serving CloneSquad managed instances.

 In order to help non-AWS Load-Balancer detects the draining instance condition, the